fiolj/sparta/doc/web/dump_image.rst

 machine where SPARTA is being run.
 Typically it's name is lowercase, i.e. ffmpeg.

-See :ref:`start-steps-build` section of the documentation for details on how to compile with optional switches.
+See :ref:`start-steps-build-make` and :ref:`start-steps-build-cmake` sections of the documentation for details on how to compile with optional switches.

 Note that since FFmpeg is run as an external program via a pipe, SPARTA has limited control over its execution and no knowledge about errors and